fkranhold/ets-preambles/README.md

 ### OpenType Minion packages (`otminionpro`, `otminionmath`)

-The two packages `otminionpro` and `otminionmath` implement the aforementioned commercial fonts (including optical sizes, contextual swashes, breaking the Th-ligature, and some spacing adjustments).
-In order to use them, you need the commercial fonts Minion Pro and Minion Math, respectively.
+The two packages `otminionpro` and `otminionmath` implement the aforementioned commercial fonts Minion Pro and Minion Math (including optical sizes, contextual swashes, breaking the Th-ligature, and some spacing adjustments).
+In order to use them, you need the respective fonts files.

 However, none of the following components actually relie on these specific fonts.
 The base package `otfontstyles` works well with any font that has the